very lucky he is to be doing what he loves and

 knows many people have helped him along the way.

-Patrick has followed several of his life-long dreams – archaeologist, writer, composer, poet, art historian – while teaching the last dozen or so years at Stanford University.
+Patrick has followed several of his life-long dreams – archaeologist, writer, composer, poet, art historian - for the last twenty years at Stanford University, starting as a Visiting Scholar in 1992 and teaching regularly since 1994.

 Some of the courses he has taught at Stanford